andreaharit/bilingual_pdf/README.md

 - I don't know OOP _yet_.
 Nor how to make packages.
 So it's all in one file.
 - Deepl is commented as an option because the library Translators was having an issue with it.
 - There is much to improve in terms of cleaning relevant text (as repetitive texts from headers and footers for example)
-- It looks like Borb will soon release a version that solves the issue of having to calculate by hand how big a table can be in the pages, until them, the way it was done in the program is not perfect, but it searves its purpose
+- It looks like Borb will soon release a version that solves the issue of having to calculate by hand how big a table can be in the pages, until them, the way it was done in the program is not perfect (blank pages at the end, or blank table/cells at the end), but it searves its purpose

 ## What can be improved besides the beginner's code stuff